-- 20 Once the outcome of any government formation process is known, the timing and arrangements for the transition from one administration to the next depend on a number of practical matters, including the allocation of portfolios.
-Portfolio responsibilities will not formally change until the current Ministers have resigned and the new Ministers have been appointed by the Governor-General. - 21 In practice there is usually a period of some days between the formation of a new government and the new ministry taking office.
-Current Ministers continue in office, in a caretaker capacity, until new appointments are made (subject to section 6(2)(b) of the Constitution Act see paragraph 12 above). - 22 It is the practice for a full appointment ceremony to be held when a government is formed after an election, even when the composition of the government has not changed greatly.
-The ceremony formally marks the formation and commencement of a new administration, and marks the end of the caretaker period. - 23 Once the new ministry is ready to be sworn in, the Cabinet Office will arrange for all Ministers to submit their resignations to the Prime Minister and the Governor-General.
-The new ministry will be sworn into office and the Governor-General will sign the warrants appointing Ministers to particular portfolios. - 24 Portfolio responsibilities may change after the election, either as a result of a reshuffle or a change of government.
-Agencies should not assume, therefore, that an existing Minister will retain a certain portfolio or that a party spokesperson for a certain portfolio will be appointed as the Minister for that portfolio.
+- Once the outcome of any government formation process is known, the timing and arrangements for the transition from one administration to the next depend on a number of practical matters, including the allocation of portfolios.
+Portfolio responsibilities will not formally change until the current Ministers have resigned and new Ministers have been appointed by the Governor-General. - In practice there is usually a period of some days between the formation of a new government and the new ministry taking office.
+Current Ministers continue in office, in a caretaker capacity, until new appointments are made (subject to section 6(2)(b) of the Constitution Act see paragraph 12 above). - It is the practice for a full appointment ceremony to be held when a government is formed after an election, even when the composition of the government has not changed greatly.
+The ceremony formally marks the formation and commencement of a new administration, and marks the end of the caretaker period. - Once the new ministry is ready to be sworn in, the incumbent Prime Minister will tender the resignation of the incumbent administration, effective at the time of the appointment of a successor administration.
+The new ministry will be sworn into office and the Governor-General will sign the warrants appointing Ministers to particular portfolios.